 Without treatment, syphilis can lead to damage throughout the body.
 Syphilis also raises the risk of HIV infection and can cause problems during pregnancy.
 Treatment can help prevent damage.
 But it can't repair or reverse damage that's already happened.

 Small bumps or tumors

-These may include bulging (aneurysm) and inflammation of the aorta — your body's major artery — and of other blood vessels.
-Syphilis may also damage heart valves.
+These may include bulging and swelling of the aorta — the body's major artery — and other blood vessels.
+Syphilis also may damage heart valves.

 Pregnancy and childbirth complications

-If you're pregnant, you may pass syphilis to your unborn baby.
-Congenital syphilis greatly increases the risk of miscarriage, stillbirth or your newborn's death within a few days after birth.
+If you're pregnant, you could pass syphilis to your unborn baby.
+Congenital syphilis greatly raises the risk of miscarriage, stillbirth or your newborn's death within a few days after birth.

 There is no vaccine for syphilis.
-To help prevent the spread of syphilis, follow these suggestions:
+To help prevent the spread of syphilis, follow these tips:

-People can be infected with syphilis and not know it.
-In light of the often deadly effects syphilis can have on unborn children, health officials recommend that all pregnant women be screened for the disease.
+You can be infected with syphilis and not know it.
+And the disease can have deadly effects on unborn babies.
+For this reason, health officials recommend that all pregnant people be tested for the disease.

 Oct.
 07, 2023